keithalewis/math/uf.md

 The _price_ for the trade is the quotient of the buyer and seller amounts,
 $X = a/a'$, so the trade is $(t; i, a'X, e; i', a', e')$ Prices are determined by the seller.
-The buyer decides the amount and instruments to exchange based on the seller's price, among other considerations.
+The buyer decides the amount and instrument to exchange based on the seller's price, among other considerations.

 The trade $(t;i,a,e;i',a',e')$ changes the